 1. All registered organizations may apply for funding through the Student Government Association Budget Committee.
 The application for funds is reviewed and funds are allocated by the SGA Budget Committee.
 The SGA Budget Committee allocates funds during the spring semester of each year and all recognized student organizations are provided with the necessary request forms.
-It is mandatory each Sport Club organization establish a University account.
-The University reserves the right to withdraw funds from the account for damages to University property.
+It is mandatory for each Sport Club organization to establish a University account.